A-Marzouk/travel-app/README.md

-# Natural Language processing App Project
+# Travel planning App Project

 ## Overview
-This project works as a demo for Natural language processing using an external API (Aylien)
+This project works as a demo for Travel Planning Application using different external APIs.

-## What is NLP
+## How it works?
-Natural language processing (NLP) is a subfield of computer science, information engineering, and artificial intelligence concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.
+The idea behind this app is very simple, the user enters the location and date of his coming trip and the application gives him information about the location at this data.
+So that user can easily plan his next travel.

 ## Technologies
 Node.js | Express